Strategy Execution Mistakes: The Top 5 to Avoid

 4. Over-Reliance On Unrealistic Targets

-Effective performance measurement is the heart of a high performance culture.
-But make sure you are measuring the right activities, outcomes, and behaviors in the right way.
+Effective performance measurement is the cornerstone of a high-performing culture — but only if you measure the right activities, outcomes, and behaviors in the right way.

 The Bottom Line